withastro/astro/GOVERNANCE.md

 Thank you for ${1 SENTENCE DESCRIPTION OF CONTRIBUTIONS}.
 Your impact has definitely been felt and we would be thrilled to have your help building a healthy future for Astro!
 There is no required time commitment: you can continue to contribute as often or as little as you'd like.
 This is mainly a chance to recognize your contributions and give you more privileges in Discord and GitHub.

-Please let me know if you’re interested in accepting this invitation.
-If so, we’ll start getting your roles up to date.
+Please let me know if you're interested in accepting this invitation.
+If so, we'll start getting your roles up to date.
 And if you have any questions, feel free to let me know.

 Best,
 ${MY_NAME}